Special Needs Resourcing Supports

 - Collaborated with community partners / therapists to explore additional strategies, such as a child's SLP / OT

-- Consistently implemented recommended resource and behaviour consultant strategies
+- Consistently implemented recommended inclusion quality coordinator and behaviour consultant strategies

 - Attended relevant professional learning opportunities